 I had three motivations in writing this post.
 First, I have a reputation for openness and transparency to uphold.
 Second, I take a collaborative approach to my journey in triathlon and honestly appreciate feedback.
 Finally, I’m getting sick of replying to the same questions again and again! 😉

 I split this post into two parts to spare you an ungodly long read.
 This first part includes some general comments, context, and explanation of various aspects of my methodology as well as a summary of the training block.
-The second part (coming next week) gets into the nitty-gritty: details of every single workout during this period without much commentary.
+The second part (coming soon) gets into the nitty-gritty: details of every single workout during this period without much commentary.

 I’ve worked with David Tilbury-Davis for my entire professional triathlon career (since 2014).
 Initially, I desperately needed a high degree of oversight after a long history of